idleberg/rainbow-nsis/README.md

 ### Build

 A minified JavaScript package will be built automatically after installing with NPM.
-To manually trigger a build, run `gulp build`.
+To manually trigger a build, run `npm run build`.

 ## License